jgm/pandoc/CONTRIBUTING.md

 --------

 Pandoc has a publicly accessible git repository on
-github: <http://github.com/jgm/pandoc>.
+GitHub: <http://github.com/jgm/pandoc>.
 To get a local copy of the source:

     git clone https://github.com/jgm/pandoc.git